History of Rudy Gobert in Timeline

 Others born on this day/year

-2003: Started Playing Basketball
+2003: Started playing basketball

 2007: Joined Cholet Basket

-2009: Plays for Cholet Basket junior team
+2009: Played for Cholet Basket junior team

 2010: FIBA Europe Under-18 Championship